galaxyproject/training-material/topics/computational-chemistry/tutorials/setting-up-molecular-systems/tutorial.md

 time_estimation: 30m
 key_points:
   - "The PDB is a key resource for finding protein structures."
-  - "Using CHARMM-GUI is one way to prepare a protein."
+  - "Using CHARMM-GUI is one way to prepare a protein and ligand system."
   - "To get data into Galaxy you can upload a file from your computer or paste in a web address."
 contributors:
   - chrisbarnettster